AdobeDocs/audience-manager.en/help/using/features/destinations/twitter-tailored-audiences.md

 ## Match Rates Considerations {#match-rates-considerations}

-* When using [!UICONTROL Twitter Tailored Audiences], the [!UICONTROL Segment Addressable Audience] and [!UICONTROL Segment Match Rate] metrics from the destination page will not display any values.
-This is normal behavior, since audience matching along with the match rates for this destination are handled and hosted by [!UICONTROL Twitter], not Adobe.
 * The integration between Audience Manager and [!UICONTROL Twitter Tailored Audiences] supports historical audience backfills.
 All segment qualifications get sent to [!UICONTROL Twitter] when you create the destination.